-A ‘black swan event’ is a term you probably heard more in 2020 than in any year in recent memory.
-Yet, despite what its avian name suggests, a black swan event has absolutely nothing to do with swans, any other kind of bird, or ballet.
+A ‘black swan’ is a term you probably heard more in 2020 than in any other year in recent memory.
+Despite its avian name, a black swan has absolutely nothing to do with swans, any other kind of bird, or ballet.

-So what is a black swan, and more importantly, what does it have to do with investing?
+So, what is a black swan, and more importantly, what does it have to do with investing?

 How can investors prepare for a black swan?

-By their very nature, black swan events are impossible to explicitly prepare for.
+By their very nature, black swan events are impossible to prepare for.
 Yet they are an occurrence that all investors should be ready to accept.
 We won’t know when, where, why or how, but a black swan will hit us again at some point.

-So what can investors do?
+So, what can investors do?

-Well, it’s worth asking yourself questions like: ‘what kind of event can derail the companies in my portfolio?’ as well as ‘are my businesses strong enough to withstand anything the world can throw at them?’
+Well, it’s worth asking yourself questions like: ‘What kind of event can derail the companies in my portfolio?’, as well as, ‘Are my businesses strong enough to withstand anything the world can throw at them?’.

-So, while it’s impossible to predict or prepare for a black swan event, you can take steps to minimise the risks that such an event might pose to your own portfolio.
+So, while it’s impossible to predict or prepare for a black swan, you can take steps to minimise the risks that such an event might pose to your own portfolio.
 If your company or companies have a powerful brand, a loyal customer base, or they make goods and services people can’t live without, they have a head start against a black swan.

 Asking these questions of your own portfolio holdings can help assuage any concerns you may have about a future black swan event.
 But, as is the very nature of the black swan, we can never be completely safe.
 It’s just one of those things in investing that we all have to accept is possible (or inevitable).